fredhicks/Blades-in-the-Dark/README.md

 ### 3.1
 * Fixed font for the Korean localization
 * Alchemicals now have a renameable title, and bandoliers can be hidden
+* Restyled repeating section controls to use symbols instead of text
-* Use CSS grid for large-scale sheet layout
+* Use CSS grid for large-scale sheet layout, fixing some weird margins along the way

 ### 3.0
 * Large internal refactoring and cleanup: the sheet is now generated from pug code.
 There should be no functionality change from this, but it has probably introduced a few new bugs